e3m3/mlir-rust/tests/lit-tests-rust/README.md

 *   mlir-rust crate library (as parent cargo project)

+*   llvm-19, clang-19, and mlir-sys (or llvm version matching mlir-sys)

 ##  Setup

 *   To run the full suite of tests, run the following command from the parent cargo project: